 An evil diesel locomotive named Diesel 10 (voiced by Neil Crone) has arrived on the Island of Sodor, with his goal of destroying the steam locomotives.
 He plans to locate a magical lost engine and destroy her in order to remove the magic from the Island.
 Mr. Conductor (Alec Baldwin) is left in charge of the railway while Sir Topham Hatt is on holiday, but his mysterious gold dust that allows him to magically transport from place to place is critically low, and without it there will be no way for anyone to travel to Sodor.
 Thomas the Tank Engine (voiced by Eddie Glen) along with the other engines help Mr. Conductor find more gold dust.
-Joining along the quest are Mr. Conductor's slacker cousin named Junior, a young girl named Lily (Mara Wilson), and her grandfather, Burnett Stone (Peter Fonda), who has hidden the secret engine all these years and couldn't get her running.
+Joining along the quest are Mr. Conductor's slacker cousin named Junior (Michael E. Rodgers), a young girl named Lily (Mara Wilson), and her grandfather, Burnett Stone (Peter Fonda), who has hidden the secret engine all these years and couldn't get her running.

 Tropes featured in the film:

 - "Little engines CAN do big things!"